sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”; and
 - “How much organizational risk is the organization willing to delegate to a third party for a product or service (e.g., when the product/service roadmap is not under the organization's control?)”.

-In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.
+In large and complex solutions, these questions should not only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.

 Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists of COTS or SaaS.
 The organization's IT teams need to acquire, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.